Danny Wilson this Scottish band had two 80s hits with Mary's Prayer and The Second Summer Of Love - but what are they up to now?

 follow-up single "I Want Your Love", and the hit album Pop Art.

 However, 1989 was the band's most successful year, with the number 3 UK hit single "Baby I Don't Care" and the No.1 album Velveteen, which was a hit worldwide.

-More recently, Wendy formed a band in 2004 called Racine who released two albums entitled Number One and Racine, Vol 2.
-She is about to release a new album entitled I Came Here To Blow Minds" and this is due out on 19th October 2010 according to her facebook page.
+Wendy formed a band in 2004 called Racine who released two albums entitled Number One and Racine, Vol 2.
+However, the band split in 2008, but she released a new solo album entitled I Came Here To Blow Minds in 2011 which you can read more about on the Transvision Vamp page.